cloudwatt/applications/application-mycloudmanager/README-EN.md

 You can access the MyCloudManager administration interface via the URL **[MyCloudManager](http://manager.default.svc.mycloudmanager)**

-## And afterwards?
+## And then?

 This article will acquaint you with this first version of MyCloudManager.
 It is available to all users Cloudwatt in **Beta mode** and therefore currently free.

-The intention of the CAT ( Cloudwatt Automation Team) is to provide improvements on a monthly basis.
+The intention of the CAT ( Cloudwatt Automation Team) is to provide improvements on a bimonthly basis.
 In our roadmap, we expect among others:
 * A French version
+* Several operation effectiveness enhancements
 * Add the backup function
 * HA Version
 * An additional menu to contact Cloudwatt supporting teams
+* Support of 2d region
 * many other things

 Suggestions for improvement ?
 Services that you would like ? do not hesitate to contact us [apps@cloudwatt.com](mailto:apps@cloudwatt.com)